We ensure that we have a diverse range of representation throughout our leadership structure. This extends beyond our Group Board to the boards of:

 - Finance Director, Birmingham International Airport

-Rob joined Clarion in 2016, as Director of Commercial Finance when Clarion was formed.
-He is a qualified accountant and has held senior finance and director roles in the Domino’s Pizza Group and Network Rail Property.
+Rob is a qualified accountant, with a career that has included senior finance roles in major commercial organisations such as the Domino’s Pizza Group and Network Rail Property.